On This Military Spouse Appreciation Day

 So on this day, accept any thanks you receive.
 Know that what you do matters.
 Understand that what you go through on a daily basis is not being ignored and that is very much appreciated.

-Whether you are a brand new military spouse waiting for your husband in basic or you have been married to your sweetheart who has proudly served for 25 years, you are doing something amazing.
+Whether you are a brand new military spouse waiting for your spouse in basic or you have been married to your sweetheart who has proudly served for 25 years, you are doing something amazing.